openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

    [[ To be removed from the final specification ]]

+   -12
+   * Added Client Metada Section (based on SIOP v2 text)

    -11

    * changed base protocol to OAuth 2.0
    * consolidated the examples
-   * Added Client Metada Section referencing Relying Party Metadata Resolution Methods section in SIOP v2

    -10